Delhi Red Fort blast kills 13: What happened as police invoke ‘terror’ law?

 What happened in New Delhi?

-At approximately 18:52 local time (13:52 GMT), a powerful, high-intensity blast tore through a crowded neighborhood in New Delhi during the evening rush hour.
+At 6:52pm (13:52 GMT), a powerful, high-intensity blast tore through a crowded neighbourhood during the evening rush hour.

 According to Delhi Police, the explosion originated in a moving Hyundai i20 car.